vhiz/social_api/README.md

 http://localhost:3000/api/post/mypost
 ```

-this is to check the current users post
+this is to check the current users' post

 ## ⛏️ Built Using <a name = "built_using"></a>